agglayer/vault-bridge/src/secondary-chain/layerzero/README.md

 ### Default Non-Upgradeable Omnichain Fungible Token

-1. FIRST TIME ONLY: Deploy Non-Default OFT Adapter implementation and proxy on Primary Chain, and initialize it.
+1. FIRST TIME ONLY: Deploy Non-Default Upgradeable OFT Adapter* implementation and proxy on Primary Chain, and initialize it. *Non-Default Upgradeable Omnichain Fungible Token and Default Non-Upgradeable Omnichain Fungible Token on Secondary Chains share the same Non-Default Upgradeable OFT Adapter on Primary Chain.
-2. Deploy Custom Token implementation and proxy to Secondary Chain, and initialize it.
-You will need to set `oftAdapter_` to Reverting Contract.
-Please refer to [`DeployRevertingContract.s.sol`](../../../script/etc/DeployRevertingContract.s.sol) for more information.
-3. Deploy Default Non-Upgradeable OFT implementation and proxy on Secondary Chain, and initialize it, using LayerZero CLI.
+2. Deploy Default Non-Upgradeable OFT implementation and proxy to Secondary Chain, and initialize it, using LayerZero CLI.
-5. Update wiring for Non-Default OFT Adapter on Primary Chain and Non-Default Mint-Burn OFT Adapter / Default Non-Upgradeable OFT on all LayerZero Secondary Chains using LayerZero CLI.
+3. Update wiring for Non-Default Upgradeable OFT Adapter on Primary Chain and Non-Default Mint-Burn OFT Adapter / Default Non-Upgradeable OFT on all LayerZero Secondary Chains using LayerZero CLI.

 ## Protection

 ### Non-Default Upgradeable Omnichain Fungible Token

-- "Local Chain Balance" in Non-Default Mint-Burn OFT Adapter contract prevents bridging out more tokens from a chain than have been bridged in to the chain by reverting onchain immediately.
+- Local Chain Balance in Non-Default Mint-Burn OFT Adapter contract prevents bridging out more tokens from a chain than have been bridged in to the chain by reverting onchain immediately.

 ### Default Non-Upgradeable Omnichain Fungible Token